miajohansson9/Demo/README.md

 1. **Continuous Capture**: Controller polls all nodes every 5 seconds.
 When a node has labels matching the configured prefix (e.g., `persist.demo/*`), it saves them to a ConfigMap.

-2. **Automatic Restore**: When a node is missing expected labels (because it was recreated), the controller patches the node with labels from the ConfigMap.
+2. **Automatic Restore**: When a node is missing expected labels (because it was recreated), the controller patches the node with labels from the ConfigMap. **The ConfigMap is the source of truth** - if labels are removed or values are changed on the node, they are restored from the ConfigMap.

 3. **Stateless Design**: All state is stored in Kubernetes ConfigMaps.
 The controller can restart without losing track of persisted labels.

+### Edge Case Handling

+The controller handles several critical edge cases:

+- **Label Value Changes**: If a label exists on the node but has the wrong value, the controller detects this and restores the correct value from the ConfigMap.

+- **Simultaneous Add/Remove**: If a label gets deleted and a new one gets added, the controller restores the deleted label (ConfigMap is authoritative) and persists the new label to the ConfigMap.

+- **Invalid ConfigMap Data**: If a ConfigMap contains corrupted JSON, the controller treats it as empty state and logs an error instead of crashing.

+- **Race Conditions**: During rolling updates or ConfigMap deletions, the controller gracefully retries operations to avoid errors when ConfigMaps are deleted between create/replace operations.

 ## Architecture